 What can I do if I am struggling with LSAT logic games to increase my score on the logic games section of the LSAT?

-Struggling with LSAT logic games is quite common, especially for those who haven’t prepared for the LG section.
+Struggling with LSAT logic games is quite common, especially for those who haven’t prepared sufficiently for the LG section.
 However, most test-takers find that they are able to improve their LSAT logic games score more easily then any other section of the LSAT.

 If you are struggling with LSAT logic games, there is hope to improve!